-The Livonian Brothers of the Sword, a military order founded in 1202, executed a series of highly effective strategic warfare tactics during the Baltic Crusades that enabled them to carve out a Christian territory in the pagan-controlled Eastern Baltic region.
-Their approach combined aggressive military action with sophisticated fortification, coalition building, and psychological manipulation—tactics that proved decisive in the 13th-century struggle for control of Livonia (modern-day Latvia and Estonia).
+The Livonian Brothers of the Sword, formally known as the Fratres militiae Christi de Livonia, were founded in 1202 and quickly became the most aggressive and successful military order in the Baltic theatre during the 13th century.
+Their strategic warfare tactics during the Baltic Crusades enabled a small, outnumbered force to carve out a lasting Christian territory in the pagan-controlled Eastern Baltic region (modern-day Latvia and Estonia).
+Their approach combined relentless military action with sophisticated fortification, coalition-building, and psychological manipulation—methods that proved decisive in the struggle for control of Livonia.
 Unlike the more famous Templars or Teutonic Knights, the Sword Brethren developed a unique operational style adapted to the geography, climate, and fragmented tribal societies of the Baltic.
-This article examines their key strategies, from fortress networks and shock cavalry to winter campaigns and diplomatic subversion, and explores the lasting legacy of their methods.
+This article examines their key strategies—from fortress networks and shock cavalry to winter campaigns and diplomatic subversion—and explores the lasting legacy of their methods.

 Origins and Purpose